 - only resolves with prescription medications

-To receive a diagnosis of chronic constipation, a person must experience at least three of the following symptoms within a 3-month period:
+To receive a diagnosis of chronic constipation, a person must experience at least three of the

 - passing fewer than three stools a week